biomedicalinformaticsgroup/cadmus/index.md

 The function can also receive optional parameters.

-When running, on top of the live output, you can see when your result was last save in case of failure.
+When running, at the top of the live output, you can see when your result was last saved in case of failure.

 1. The start parameter tells the function at which service we were at before failure
-2. The idx parameter tells the function what is the last saved processed row
+2. The idx parameter tells the function what is the last row saved

 Finally, in case you want to check if a document became available since the last time you tried.
 The function takes a last optional parameter called full_search. full_search has three predifined values: